 Berkeley Burke SIPP Administration Limited

-The Financial Ombudsman Service and Berkeley Burke have locked horns in the courts about the service that was provided by Berkeley Burke.
-In a landmark case in 2018, the High Court ruled in the Ombudsman’s favour, ruling that it was part of the SIPP provider’s duty of care to check that overseas investments are all that they appear to be.
+For a number of years, BBSAL and the Financial Ombudsman Service (FOS) had been in dispute over what what the FOS considered was a lack of due diligence on BBSAL’s part in accepting these investments.
+In a landmark case in 2018, the High Court ruled in the Ombudsman’s favour, stating that it was part of the SIPP provider’s duty of care to check the suitability and the quality of these investments.